 - The EHR is no longer compliant with legal requirements such as HIPAA or GDPR.

 - The developer regularly raises prices, and it becomes too expensive to use the software compared to competitors.
+Many practices are also making the move to a cloud-based EHR to reduce on-premise infrastructure costs and gain better scalability as the practice grows.

 Recognise your EHR provider?
 Then read on to learn the main challenges of changing EHRs and how to avoid them.